 top of page

-Our group is focused on the design and synthesis of new compounds with unconventional electronic and magnetic ground states.
-We are particularly interested in superconductivity, local and itinerant electron magnetism, quantum phase transitions and more.
-We employ conventional methods of solid state synthesis, vapor transport and flux crystal growth in hopes of finding interesting compounds showing exceptional physics and potential for applications.
+Our group is focused on design and synthesis of quantum materials with emergent properties: unconventional topological fermions (Kramers-Weyl, multi-degenerate) and spin textures (skyrmions), superconductivity and density waves, Kondo materials, complex structures with 2D transition metal dichalcogenides, and more.
+We employ solid state synthesis, vapor transport and flux crystal growth in hopes of discovering new compounds showing exceptional physics and potential for applications.

 Latest News and Events